unit-io/unitdb/README.md

 ```

 ### Batch operation
-Use batch operation to bulk insert records into tracedb or delete records in bulk.
-As batch operation speeds up bulk record insertion into tracedb, reading data is also blazing fast if batch operation is used then reading records within short span of time while db is still open.
+Use batch operation to bulk insert records into tracedb or bulk delete records from tracedb.
+Batch operation also speeds up reading data if batch operation is used then reading records within short span of time while db is still open.
 See benchmark examples and run it locally to see performance of runnig batches concurrently.

 #### Writing to a batch
 Use Batch.Put() to write to a single topic in a batch.
 To write to single topic in a batch specify topic in batch options.